NeuroDong/Tow-stage_Temperature_scaling/README.md

-# Top-label_Temperature_scaling
+# Tow-stage_Temperature_scaling
-An efficient confidence calibration method for multi-classification neural networks
+Two-stage temperature scaling: a balancing method between sample-specific and class-specific temperature scaling

 # code structure
 The method is written in a framework called [CustomKing](https://github.com/NeuroDong/CustomKing), which is a framework similar to [Detectron2](https://github.com/facebookresearch/detectron2) written by [Fvcore](https://github.com/facebookresearch/fvcore).